aamersadiq/aamersadiq.github.io/_posts/2025-05-06-AI -Computer Vision.markdown

 ---

 Computer Vision, a subfield of Artificial Intelligence, focuses on enabling machines to extract, analyze, and interpret meaningful information from visual data.
 With the growth of computational power, data availability, and deep learning techniques, Computer Vision has evolved from basic image processing to complex visual understanding tasks.
-Lets explore the technical foundations of AI in Computer Vision, including key algorithms, architectures, datasets, and evaluation metrics.
-I will also examine current challenges, emerging trends, and the future trajectory of this rapidly advancing domain.
+Lets explore the technical foundations of AI in Computer Vision, including key algorithms, architectures, datasets, evaluation metrics and common vision tasks.

 <h3>Historical Context</h3>